Harrymanual/Harrymanual.github.io/index.markdown

 title: Home
 ---

-I am Harrison Glenn, a student at the University of Sydney (USYD).
-I am passionate about artificial intelligence, software development, and the science of testing software.
-On this website, you will find information about my projects, blog posts, and more.
+I'm Harrison Glenn, a dedicated student at the University of Sydney with a passion for artificial intelligence, software development, and testing software.
+When I'm not immersed in my studies, you can find me fueling my adventures with Red Bull, cheering on my favorite Formula 1 teams (red bull), scaling the walls at the climbing gym, or strategizing in competitive Counter-Strike matches.
+As an enthusiast of Java (and a tolerator of Python), I bring a diverse set of interests and experiences to my work in technology.

 ## Academic Achievements (Relevant Subjects)

 ### High Distinction
-Agile Software Development Practices
+- Agile Software Development Practices

 ### Distinction
-Software Construction and Design 1
+- Software Construction and Design 1
-Human-Computer Interaction
+- Human-Computer Interaction
-Object-Oriented Programming
+- Object-Oriented Programming
-Foundations of Data Science
+- Foundations of Data Science

 ## Projects